DEFINITIONS

 What is Spirituality?

-"Spirituality is an external integrative multidimensional expression of one's interior landscape, orientation and disposition of the 'heart' in relation to God, self, others, and all of creation."
+Spirituality is an external integrative multidimensional expression of one's beliefs within one's interior landscape offering an orientation and disposition of the 'heart' in relation to God, self, others, and all of creation.
+Spirituality is one's beliefs and perceptions put into action.
 KSW

 What is Health?*

-"Health is a dynamic tension towards physical, mental, social, and spiritual harmony, and not only the absence of illness, which gives man the ability to fulfill the mission which has been entrusted to him, according to the state of life in which he finds himself."
+"Health is a dynamic tension towards physical, mental, social, and spiritual harmony, and not only the absence of illness, which gives man the ability to fulfill the mission which has been entrusted to him, according to the state of life in which he finds himself.

 Saint Pope John Paull II, Feb 2000